Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Two—The Mongol Conquests.md

 Reluctant administrators of land they conquered by default
 - Initially saw peasants as dispensable and farmland as an eyesore
 - E.g. Ogodei Khan’s initial plan was to turn all of northern China into pasture
+	- Each mongol, has about 10 or so horses to carry luggage, YURT, spoils, etc
+	- Infinite pasture?
+INFINITE BEES
 ## III) The Impact of the Mongol Empire
 Religious Pluralism
 - Integrated empire facilitated the spread of religious systems